specialopssecurity/specialopssecurity.github.io/tools.md

 <div>
 {% for category in site.categories %}
-  {% if category contains page.category %}
+  {% if category contains "tools" %}
   <div class="archive-group">
     {% for post in site.categories[category_name] %}
     <article class="archive-item">